 This renewal permit action continues the requirement of monitoring the CSO discharge events.
 This includes reporting the Total Flow, Duration of Discharge, Precipitation, and quantity of Solids/Floatables removed from the CSO on a MRF.
-This permit condition requires a measure of CSO discharge events by measuring CSO "duration of discharge" to provide a measure of the effect of CSO controls on discharge events.
-In addition, since these reporting requirements track precipitation trends by assessing precipitation amounts at a local rain gage.
+This permit condition requires a measure of CSO discharge events by measuring CSO "Duration of Discharge" to provide a measure of the effect of CSO controls on discharge events.
+In addition, these reporting requirements will continue to track precipitation trends by assessing precipitation amounts at a local rain gage.
 A summary of each parameter is as follows: